-This web page has been translated to Serbo-Croatatian language by Jovana Milutinovich.
+This web page has been translated into Serbo-Croatatian by Jovana Milutinovich.

 BCPL is a simple typeless language that was designed in 1966 by Martin Richards and implemented for the first time at MIT in the Spring of 1967.

 A machine independent interpretive implementation of BCPL is available free of charge for private and academic purposes.
 If you would like to install it on your machine, have a look at the distribution README file and obtain a copy of bcpl.tgz. or bcpl.zip.
 The sizes and dates of creation of these files can be found in FILES.

 BEWARE: Your browser may silently decompress bcpl.tgz producing a .tar file with name bcpl.tgz.
 If this happens, it can be de-tarred using: tar xvf bcpl.tgz rather than the expected tar zxvf bcpl.tgz.
 Your browser may suggest you write the file to bcpl.tgz.gz.
 If this happens make sure you make the target bcpl.tgz.

 This distribution includes all BCPL and C the source files, a collection of demonstration BCPL programs and an experimental native code version running on Linux and DEC Alpha machines.
 A version for the GP2X handheld linux machine has just been added (but is still under development).
 As an aside the Cintpos portable operating system is also soon be available for this wonderful little handhend machine.

 An older rather out of date version of BCPL is still available via BCPL23-4-04.html.
 But I no longer recommend that you use it.